 As a parent of a teenager, anxiety and stress are common emotions you experience.
 It is natural for you to worry about your teen’s habits, and for you to remain anxious until he comes home in the evening.
-And one of the biggest pitfalls of teenage is getting hooked onto addictive substances like Marijuana.
+And one of the biggest pitfalls of teenage life is getting hooked onto addictive substances like Marijuana.

 You have probably read or heard about marijuana abuse in teens, and you probably know how addictive it can be.
 So, if you are looking for some information to educate your teen about the substance, you should consider reading our post ‘marijuana facts for teens’ below.

 Marijuana is a more popular name given to cannabis.
 It is prepared from the Cannabis plant and is used as a psychoactive drug, and in some cases, as a medication.
 The most active ingredient in marijuana, which acts as the psychoactive substance, is known as tetrahydrocannabinol, or THC.
 Psychoactive drugs alter the way your brain functions when you use them.
 As a result, you experience a high, a state of feeling in which your senses seem extremely heightened, and you also experience changes in your mood, the level of your consciousness and your perceptions.
 In most cases, marijuana is used because it leads to a change in various mental and physical effects.
 Some of the immediate marijuana effects on teens is an elevation of your mood, an increased feeling of relaxation and an increase in your appetite.

 From the beginning of the 20th century, the use of marijuana has come under the legal scanner.
 Possession, use and sale or preparation of marijuana that contains psychoactive cannabinoids has been termed illegal in most of the countries in the world .

 [ Read: Ways To Prevent Teen Drug Abuse ]

 Here are a few facts about the use of marijuana, especially during teenage years: